Samizo-AITL/zenn-articles/articles/en/04_mems/03_mems-ana_core.md

 title: Mathematical Structure and Design Policy of mems-ana_core Built with ROM
 ---

-# 🧠 【MEMS:03】Mathematical Structure and Design Policy of *mems-ana_core* Built with ROM
+# 【MEMS】🧠 03.
+Mathematical Structure and Design Policy of *mems-ana_core* Built with ROM
 topics: ["MEMS", "ROM", "modeling", "mathematics", "Python"]

 ---